amallen02/architect-flow-public-api-blueprint/blueprint/index.md

 * Archy.
 For more information, see [Welcome to Archy](https://developer.genesys.cloud/devapps/archy/ "Goes to the Welcome to Archy page").
 * CX as Code.
 For more information, see [CX as Code](https://developer.genesys.cloud/api/rest/CX-as-Code/ "Opens the CX as Code page").

-### Development tools running in your local environment
+### Development tools that run in your local environment
 - Terraform (the latest binary).
 For more information, see [Download Terraform](https://www.terraform.io/downloads.html "Opens the Download Terraform page") in the Terraform website.
 - Archy.
 For more information, see [Archy Installation](https://developer.genesys.cloud/devapps/archy/install "Opens the Archy Installation page")